Add Email »Add Email through Office 365

 Let’s copy that value to our clipboard and head back to our DNS editor in the WordPress.com dashboard.

 Select MX from the drop down and leave the first text box empty.
 Paste the value you copied into the second box and then put 0 in the priority box.
-Click Add to add the record.
+Click Add New DNS record to add the record.

-Back on the DNS records page at Office 365 we have the CNAME record with a Host Name of autodiscover.
+Back on the DNS records page at Office 365 we have several CNAME records to add.
+The first one has the Host Name oalled autodiscover.
 We can copy the Points to Address value and add another entry to the editor back at WordPress.com.

 Choose CNAME from the drop down and in the first box enter the hostname, which was autodiscover.
-In the second box, paste the value you copied and click Add to add this record in.
+In the second box, paste the value you copied and click Add New DNS Record to add this record in.

 Now we’ve done all of the CNAMES we have one TXT record left and two SRV records.
-Let’s copy the TXT value first since we already did one back in step 1.
+Let’s copy the TXT value first since we already did one back earlier.

-Choose TXT from the drop down, then paste your value into the second text box, clicking Add to complete the entry.
+Choose TXT from the drop down, then paste your value into the second text box, clicking Add New DNS Record to complete the entry.

 The last records we need to add are the SRV values.
 These are a little more complicated since we have a lot more values to work with.